stan-dev/design-docs/designs/0019-variadic_odes.md

 In the new implementation, the old BDF/Adams integrators are configured now to adjust their timesteps based on local error of the forward sensitivity problem.
 This is true for the `integrate_ode_X` functions too since these are just wrappers around the new interfaces.
+It seemed to help the Adams solver in an example.

 # Drawbacks
 [drawbacks]: #drawbacks